luke199629/smogg/README.md

 ## Usage or Goal
 * Allow other people to have a sense of haze
-* Understand the crucial problem of haze existed in China cities
+* Understand the crucial problem of haze existing in China cities

 ## BUILD/INSTALLATION INSTRUCTIONS
 * [PLATFORM 1]